Empire Life Insurance Review: Good Option for Smokers

 Critical Illness (CI) Protect / CI Protect Plus

-Covers four major conditions (cancer, heart attack, stroke, coronary bypass); renewable to age 75; can be standalone or attached to term/whole life.
-Includes an unusual $1,000 death benefit.
+Covers four major conditions (cancer, heart attack, stroke, coronary bypass); renewable to age 75; available as standalone or attached to term/whole life; includes a small $1,000 death benefit.

 Waiver of Premium